 Cattle are branded for identification purposes.
 Although other forms of identification are being used more frequently in recent years, branding still occurs on some Canadian farms.
 In Canada, there is no mandatory pain control when cattle are required to be branded.

-Cattle sent to feedlots are mixed with unfamiliar cattle from other farms.
-There, the cattle undergo a rapid switch from a forage-based (pasture) diet to a high-calorie, grain-based diet.
-This switch can cause severe and lasting gastrointestinal pain, especially if the diet change is abrupt, which it often is.
-The large, dry, dirt lot houses the cattle for an average of 3 months before they are sent for slaughter.
+Cattle sent to feedlots are mixed with unfamiliar cattle from other farms, which can increase the risk of disease.
+Cattle also undergo a switch from forage-based (pasture) diet to a high-calorie, grain-based diet.
+It is a requirement in Canada to make this transition gradually, otherwise this switch can cause severe and lasting gastrointestinal pain.

 Support a better life for beef cattle